 In addition, our ability to track user behavior is also subject to considerable limitations, for example, relating to our ability to use cookies and browser extensions to analyze behavior over time, and to difficulties pertaining to users who use multiple devices to conduct their search for accommodation.
 In particular, users can block or delete cookies through their browsers or "ad-blocking" software or apps.
 The most common Internet browsers allow users to modify their browser settings to prevent cookies from being accepted by their browsers, or are set to block third-party cookies by default.
 At least one major browser has introduced extensive privacy features, including the imposition of a strict time limit on tracking tools' lifespans.
 Any of these developments may inhibit our ability to use cookies to better understand and track our users' preferences to improve our platform, to optimize our marketing campaigns and our advertisers' campaigns and to detect and prevent fraudulent activities.
 We believe that many of our competitors, in particular Google, have substantial advantages compared to us in their ability to understand and track users' behavior.
 In addition, we are to a significant extent dependent upon certain advertisers for specific types of user information, including, for example, as to whether a user ultimately completed a booking.
 Our or our advertisers' methodologies for tracking this information may change over time.
-Some countries have also already unilaterally adopted digital services taxes, with other countries planning to adopt such taxes in the future.
-In addition to increasing our operational expenses, digital service taxes are likely to make it more difficult for us to measure the marginal efficiency of our Advertising Spend among marketing channels as such taxes will affect not only how we allocate our spend but also how these marketing channels and our advertisers make decisions about their businesses.
+Some countries have already adopted digital services tax, or other taxes of a similar nature, with other countries planning to adopt such taxes in the future.
+In addition to increasing our operational expenses, digital services tax or other taxes of a similar nature make it more difficult for us to measure the marginal efficiency of our Advertising Spend among marketing channels as such taxes affect not only how we allocate our spend but also how these marketing channels and our advertisers make decisions about their businesses.